ai-cfia/louis-backend/docs/CRAWL.md

 * items are received by the louis/pipeline.py
   * items are store in the database

+## layers

+* louis.crawler:
+  * .requests: creation of requests here
+  * .responses: creation of responses here
+  * .settings: configuration of the crawler. reads from .env
+  * .chunking.py: chunking logic (splitting docs into logical blocks)

 ## running the crawlers

 We use the crawlers in a little bit of a non-standard way.